ConduitIO/conduit/docs/design-documents/20221024-stream-inspector.md

 ```
 (As a return value, we may use a special `struct` instead of `chan Record` to more easily propagate events, such as
 inspection done.)

+The API layer will use this method to get the records it needs to stream to the client which requested an inspection.

 For any given pipeline component, only one gRPC/HTTP API method is required, one which starts an inspection (i.e.
 sending of data to a client).